Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on September 11, 2015

 3. You’re retaining water due to your salt intake

 Sodium is linked with water retention, and it is the job of your kidneys to expel unneeded sodium out of your body.
 Until your kidneys are able to do that, you will temporarily be holding onto extra water.
-If your daily water and sodium intake habits change from day to day, this can contribute your holding onto differing amounts of water, which will cause changes in your daily weight.
+If your daily water and sodium intake habits change from day to day, this can contribute to water retention, which will cause fluctuations in your daily weight.

 So, if you were on a diet but flooded your body with more salt than you normally have, you can expect to see a temporary increase in weight.
 It doesn’t mean that all your hard work is for nothing; it just means that you’re experiencing additional water weight because of the extra sodium in your body.

-However, there are other factors other than diet that can lead to fluctuating weight on the scale, including…
+However, there are other factors other than diet that can lead to weight fluctuations including…

 4. Your muscle gains are outweighing your fat loss

-If you’re lifting weights as part of your strategy to burn fat and lose weight, you’re doing something right!
-Adding resistance training to your fat/weight loss plan is a great way to protect and preserve muscle loss as you subtract fat from your frame.
+If you’re strength training as part of your strategy to reduce your body fat percentage, you’re doing something right!
+Adding resistance training (or any type of strength training) to your fat/weight loss plan is a great way to protect and preserve muscle loss as you subtract fat from your frame.

-However, if you’re new to weightlifting and you’re pushing yourself hard, you’re going to see some things on the scale that may surprise you.
-Your weight might actually not go down; it might go up!
+However, if you’re new to weightlifting and you’re pushing yourself hard, you’re going to see the number on the scale go up!
 Why?

 This is because as you are losing fat, you are replacing that weight with muscle.
 Your weight may not go down, but your body fat percentage will.